 account_circleRecruiting

-Post-operative acute kidney injury
+Cardiac surgery-associated acute kidney injury

 Trial purpose

-In this study, researchers want to better understand how PO-AKI develops (also known as the mechanisms involved in the development of PO-AKI) in people under heart surgeries, the presence of certain biomarkers in the body, especially with a focus on the early hours and days after the surgery.
+In this study, researchers want to better understand how CSA-AKI develops (also known as the mechanisms involved in the development of CSA-AKI) in people under heart surgeries, the presence of certain biomarkers in the body, especially with a focus on the early hours and days after the surgery.
 (A biomarker is a biological molecule found in blood, other body fluids, or tissues that is a sign of a normal or abnormal process, or of a condition or disease.)

-Participants in this study will be people who have heart surgery already scheduled by their own doctors and have a risk of developing PO-AKI.
+Participants in this study will be people who have heart surgery already scheduled by their own doctors and have a risk of developing CSA-AKI.
 Participants will not receive any treatment as part of this study.
 They will undergo the heart surgery and related medical processes as per their normal medical treatment and management.

 • collect participants’ blood and urine samples before and after surgery